No.06 Form of Delivery for Client Documents

 14.1 A solicitor with designated responsibility for a client's matter, must ensure that, upon completion or termination of the law practice's engagement:

-Despite the rule, it is recommended that the client’s right to documents, and the law practice’s right to impose any changes, be set out where possible in the costs agreement in order to help avoid disputes.
-A sample clause is set out at paragraph 2.6, below.
+Despite the rule, it is recommended that the client’s right to documents, and the law practice’s right to impose any charges, be set out where possible in the costs agreement in order to help avoid disputes.
+A sample clause is set out at paragraph 2.5, below.

-Original client documents that are held in physical forms should be given to the client in the same form in which they are held (as opposed to a copy of any kind), unless the client and law practice agree otherwise.
-A request by a client that such documents be provided in another form (such as both originals and scanned electronic copies), does not need to be complied with unless the law practice agrees (in which case a reasonable fee may be charged).
+Original client documents that are held in physical form should be given to the client in the same form in which they are held (as opposed to a copy of any kind), unless the client and law practice agree otherwise.
+A request by a client that such documents be provided in another form, or in more than one form (such as both originals and scanned electronic copies), does not need to be complied with unless the law practice agrees (in which case a reasonable fee may be charged).

 Rule 14 specifies that only copies need be provided of electronic documents.
 This is because, given the intangible nature of electronic documents, it would generally not be possible to provide the actual ‘original’ versions.

-Therefore electronic documents do not need to be, and generally should be provided in ‘hard copy’ or physically printed form, unless the client a law practice agree otherwise.
+Therefore, electronic documents do not need to be, and generally should not be, provided in ‘hard copy’ or physical printed form, unless the client and law practice agree otherwise.

-A request by a client that such documents be provided in another form, or in a more than one form (such as both electronic copies and printed copies), does not need to be complied with unless the law practice agrees (In which case a reasonable fee may be charged).
+A request by a client that such documents be provided in another form, or in more than one form (such as both electronic copies and printed copies), does not need to be complied with unless the law practice agrees (in which case a reasonable fee may be charged).

 Format